nil1729/Javascript/README.md

 * This `Bookmarking App` has a beautiful UI styled with *Bootstrap*, the user can add a Bookmark of his favourite Site by filling the input and click on `Add Bookmark` button after that he can *Visit* this *Site* using **`Visit`** button, or remove it using the **Delete** button.

-* The user's Bookmarks List is stored in the local storage, so when he refreshes the page, he can always find the list there.
+* The user's Bookmarked List is stored in the local storage, so when he refreshes the page, he can always find the list there.

+* There is the possibility for the user, to clear the Bookmarked List, by clicking the **Refresh** button, at the bottom left corner of our app.

 # Music Maker #